Frequently Asked Questions

 (Nah - mah - stay)

 During the final moments of a yoga class, the teacher sits at the front of the room wearing a calming and gentle smile.
 Palms are pressed together at the heart and head bows in the direction of those who have just taken class.
 Before one last word is recited that will bring class to a close, the students willingly mirror this gesture exactly.
 With head still bowed, the teacher quietly speaks the final message, "Namaste."
-With bowed heads and palms together, the students whisper, "Namaste" in unison.
+With bowed heads and palms together, the students whisper back, "Namaste" in unison.

 Commonly, "namaste" is translated as some variation of, "The divine light within me honors/recognizes the divine light within you."